rickmak/dockup/README.md

 BACKUP_NAME=mysql
 PATHS_TO_BACKUP=/etc/mysql /var/lib/mysql
 S3_BUCKET_NAME=docker-backups.example.com
+MYSQL_USER=root
+MYSQL_PASS=
+MYSQL_DB=db
 RESTORE=false
 ```

-`dockup` will use your AWS credentials to create a new bucket with name as per the environment variable `S3_BUCKET_NAME`, or if not defined, using the default name `docker-backups.example.com`.
-The paths in `PATHS_TO_BACKUP` will be tarballed, gzipped, time-stamped and uploaded to the S3 bucket.
+`dockup` assume the bucket with name `S3_BUCKET_NAME` already created.
+The paths in `PATHS_TO_BACKUP` will be tarballed, gzipped, time-stamped and
+uploaded to the S3 bucket.

 ## Restore
-To restore your data simply set the `RESTORE` environment variable to `true` - this will restore the latest backup from S3 to your volume.
+To restore your data simply set the `RESTORE` environment variable to `true`
+  - this will restore the latest backup from S3 to your volume.

 ## A note on Buckets

 > [Bucket naming guidelines](http://docs.aws.amazon.com/cli/latest/userguide/using-s3-commands.html):
 > "Bucket names must be unique and should be DNS compliant.
-Bucket names can contain lowercase letters, numbers, hyphens and periods.
-Bucket names can only start and end with a letter or number, and cannot contain a period next to a hyphen or another period."
+Bucket names can
+> contain lowercase letters, numbers, hyphens and periods.
+Bucket names can
+> only start and end with a letter or number, and cannot contain a period next
+> to a hyphen or another period."

 These rules are enforced in some regions.